Educational resource on peptide research. Read our editorial standards →

 Liraglutide vs Semaglutide: When the Older GLP-1 Still Fits

 Semaglutide has largely supplanted liraglutide in the GLP-1 market, but liraglutide isn't obsolete.
-Here's where the older daily-injection GLP-1 still has specific advantages and where the newer weekly options have clear superiority.
+The older daily-injection GLP-1 still holds specific advantages, and the newer weekly options are clearly superior elsewhere.

 Read article